-9 tips to help your dog adjust to wearing an e-collar
+9 tips to help your dog wear an elizabethan collar

-Nothing strikes fear into a pet parent’s eyes quicker than the sight of a veterinarian or technician approaching with the dreaded E-collar in hand.
-It may look a little funny, but can the Elizabethan collar, E-collar or “cone of shame” can help your pet recover from surgery and heal faster.
+Nothing strikes fear into a pet parent’s eyes quicker than the sight of a veterinarian or technician approaching with the dreaded dog cone in hand.
+It may look a little funny, but the Elizabethan collar, E-collar or “cone of shame” can help your pet recover from surgery and heal faster.
 Here's how.

-We know you hate the E-collar, and we know your pet hates the E-collar, but the truth is, without it, healing will take longer.
-If your dog or cat has surgery, your vet might send him home with an E-collar to prevent him from licking or chewing the affected area, which could lead to loose stitches, infection or ingested topical medications.
+We know you hate dog cones, and we know your puppy hates dog cones but the truth is, without it, healing will take longer.
+If your dog or cat has surgery, your vet might send him home with an Elizabethan collar to prevent him from licking or chewing the affected area, which could lead to loose stitches, infection or ingested topical medications.
 Without it, you stand the chance of re-injury or worse.

-How to help pets adjust to wearing an e-collar
+How to help pets adjust to wearing an Elizabethan collar

-Praise her grandly when she demonstrates good behavior with her collar.
+2. Praise your pet when she demonstrates good behavior with her cone

 Leave the collar on at all times (with the possible exception of meal times).
 The more consistent you are, the faster she’ll become accustomed to the collar.